Lava tube: Characteristics

-A broad lava-flow field often consists of a main lava tube and a series of smaller tubes that supply lava to the front of one or more separate flows.
-When the supply of lava stops at the end of an eruption or lava is diverted elsewhere, lava in the tube system drains downslope and leaves partially empty caves.
+A broad lava-flow field often forms a lava tube system that consists of a main lava tube and a series of smaller tubes that supply lava to the front of one or more separate flows.
+When the supply of lava stops at the end of an eruption, or lava is diverted elsewhere, lava in the tube system sometimes drains downslope and leaves partially or fully empty caves.

-Such drained tubes commonly exhibit step marks on their walls that mark the various depths at which the lava flowed, known as flow ledges or flow lines depending on how prominently they protrude from the walls.
+Such drained tubes commonly exhibit numerous internal features that can give information on the activity that happened within the tube.
+Wall linings are thin layers of lava that cover the walls and ceiling of a tube.
+They form when the tube drains.
+Each wall lining corresponds to a cycle of drainage and refilling of the tube.
+Step marks on the walls indicate the various depths at which the lava flowed.
+These are known as lava benches, flow ledges or flow lines, depending on how prominently they protrude from the walls.
 Lava tubes generally have pāhoehoe floors, although this may often be covered in breakdown from the ceiling.
-A variety of speleothems may be found in lava tubes including a variety of stalactite forms generally known as lavacicles, which can be of the splash, "shark tooth", or tubular varieties.
-Lavacicles are the most common of lava tube speleothems.
+A variety of stalactite, generally known as lavacicles, can be observed inside lava tubes.
+They can be of the splash, "shark tooth", or tubular varieties.
+Lavacicles are the most common lava tube internal feature.
 Drip stalagmites may form under tubular lava stalactites, and the latter may grade into a form known as a tubular lava helictite.
 A runner is a bead of lava that is extruded from a small opening and then runs down a wall.

 Lava tubes may also contain mineral deposits that most commonly take the form of crusts or small crystals, and less commonly, as stalactites and stalagmites.
 Some stalagmites may contain a central conduit and are interpreted as hornitos extruded from the tube floor.